OmarOmda/Motor-control/README.md

 # Motor-control
-control motor using Timer atmega32,keypad and LCD
+control motor using timer, atmega32,keypad and LCD